lukdav/RUD-Band/README.md

-# Test to check repository has been branched

 # Rapid Unscheduled Disassembly - Band Website
-One or two paragraphs providing an overview of your project.

 I will plan, code and implement a website for a fictional band.
 The website will be a central hub of information for everything regarding the band's activities.

---------  Essentially, this part is your sales pitch. --------
----

 ## UX